ManthanUgemuge/music-player/README.md

 # Music-Player
-A Simple Application for playing Music. (not working in-progress)
+A Simple Application for playing Music. (not working in-progress).

 ## About the Project
-Music Playing Application
+Music Playing Application using HTML, CSS & javaScript.

 ## Tech Stacks Used